Motivation

 • Taking care of one’s children.

 Solving these problems is instrumental to reproduction, which is the biological purpose of life.
 But we have no reproduction drive, nor do people naturally view reproduction as a problem.
-Instead, human beings reproduce by solving many different, smaller problems.
-We have many different emotions that motivate us to solve many different problems.
+Instead, human beings reproduce by solving many smaller problems.
+We have different emotions that motivate us to solve different problems.

 Why don’t we just have a “reproduction drive”?
 Because such a thing could not evolve.
 Evolution builds complexity incrementally, by trial and error.
 It does not consciously design organisms to reproduce.
 Reproduction is an abstract concept.
 It cannot be recognized based on a stimulus.
 Even if an organism had a drive to reproduce, it would be impossible for the organism to figure out which action would be instrumental to reproduction in a specific context.
-We do not begin life with an abstract concept of value or purpose, and derive lesser values from that core value.
-Instead, we are born with a number of different emotions that drive different behaviors.

 Even though we are capable of goal-directed behavior, our emotions are reactive.
 They react to stimuli or mental states or both.
 Evolution discovered a way to generate proactive behavior from internal reactions.